silogen/kaiwo/docs/docs/reference/crds/aim.silogen.ai.md

 AIMResolutionScope describes the scope of a resolved reference.

 _Validation:_
-- Enum: [Namespace Cluster Unknown]
+- Enum: [Namespace Cluster Merged Unknown]

 _Appears in:_
 - [AIMResolvedReference](#aimresolvedreference)